-• IPv6 as the catalyst for shifting the Internet infrastructure industry a further giant leap into a future of truly ubiquitous commodity utility plumbing!
+- IPv6 as the catalyst for shifting the Internet infrastructure industry a further giant leap into a future of truly ubiquitous commodity utility plumbing!

 - Evolution takes millions of years

-- A revolution could happen any time
+- The revolution could start any time

 - Be prepared!

 Thank you

 pwilson@apnic.net